-- 1. Letter of intent (annex 1). - 2.
-Admin form (annex 2). - 3.
-A copy of the lead applicant's statutes (if in a language other than French or English, a simple translation will be required). - 4.
-Proof of registration of the lead applicant organization, to include their registered address (if in a language other than French or English, a simple translation will be required). - 5.
-Proof that the lead applicant has complied with social and tax duties in the country of registration (e.g. latest URSSAF certificate [body responsible for the collection and distribution of social security contributions] certificate if the lead applicant is registered in France or equivalent available, last tax certificate or equivalent available). - 6.
-Full 2023 financial report (income statement and balance sheet) of the main lead applicant, validated at the General Meeting or any other governance body. - 7.
-The lead application organization's last annual activity report. - 8.
-The lead applicant organization's last validated audit report (if not available during Phase I, please note that this report will be mandatory if you are pre-selected for Phase II).
+- 1. Concept note (Annex 1). - 2.
+Admin form (Annex 2). - 3.
+Project budget (Annex 3). - 4.
+Proof that the lead applicant has complied with social and tax duties in the country of registration (e.g. latest URSSAF certificate [body responsible for the collection and distribution of social security contributions] certificate if the lead applicant is registered in France or equivalent available, last tax certificate or equivalent available). - 5.
+Full 2023 financial report (income statement and balance sheet) of the main lead applicant, validated at the General Meeting or any other governance body. - 6.
+Letters of commitment from each of the project implementing partner organizations. - 7.
+Letters of support from the CCM(s) of the relevant countries.